kyungrae/study/mongodb/part2.md

 #### How MongoDB Selects an Index

 When a query comes in, MongoDB looks at the query's shape.
-The shape has to do with what fields are being searched on and additional information, such as whether or not there is sort.
+The shape has to do with what fields are being searched on and whether or not there is sort.
 Based on that information, the system identifies a set of candidate indexes that it might be able to use in satisfying the query.

 Create candidate query plans, and run the query in parallel threads.